notch8/bamboo/README.md

 > This is the blacklabelops postgres image.

-Secondly start Confluence with a link to postgres:
+Secondly start Bamboo with a link to postgres:

 ~~~~
-$ docker run -d --name confluence \
+$ docker run -d --name bamboo \
-	  --network confluencenet \
+	  --network bamboonet \
-	  -p 80:8090 blacklabelops/confluence
+	  -p 80:8085 notch8/bamboo
 ~~~~

->  Start the Confluence and link it to the postgresql instance.
+>  Start the Bamboo and link it to the postgresql instance.

-Thirdly, configure your Confluence yourself and fill it with a test license.
+Thirdly, configure your Bamboo yourself and fill it with a test license.

 1. Choose `Production Installation` because we have a postgres!
 2. Enter license information